hackolite/SocialAffluence/replit.md

 - July 08, 2025.
 Implemented incremental counting system for all detected classes from start (no decrementation)
 - July 08, 2025.
 Added fullscreen camera functionality with proper UI scaling and cross-browser compatibility
 - July 08, 2025.
 Fixed active camera count to always show 1 camera active
+- July 09, 2025.
+Removed vehicle concept from detection system, now focuses on person detection and all other COCO classes
+- July 09, 2025.
+Updated UI to remove vehicle-specific metrics and display general class-based detection statistics

 ## User Preferences